 Welcome to the Center for Human Performance Measurement (CHPM)!
-This is a Core Facility directed by Dr. Carol Dionne, Associate Professor in the Department of Rehabilitation Sciences.
+This is a Re-charge Center Facility directed by Dr. Carol Dionne, Professor in the Department of Rehabilitation Sciences.
 The CHPM is equipped with a 12-camera Qualisys™ motion capture system with 4 in-floor AMTI™ force plates and a 16-channel Noraxon™ electromyography system.
 All processed data are analyzed through a Visual 3-D™ software package.

 The purpose of the CHPM is to advance human performance measurement to enhance health and well-being through the development and application of new knowledge, guided by the principles of promoting discovery through research in human performance science and proving evidence to validate interventions that promote optimal performance, set on achieving the following goals:

 - research human performance to minimize injury risk and promote excellence in performance;

 - educate health care students and practitioners to become leaders in human performance measurement that promotes optimal performance;

 - provide service to researchers, educators, and clinicians via valid measures of human performance.